hydrosquall/yale_energy_data/readme.md

 ## Contents

-- iPython notebook for gathering and cleaning the data
+- `energy_collection.ipynb` - iPython notebook for gathering and cleaning the data
 - Full dataset as a CSV, current as of December 2015
+    - `buildings_data.csv` - All energy usage records
+    - `buildings_demographics.csv` - Details about each building

 ## Initiatives
 - Carbon Report Card for Buildings